Properties of contact toric structures and concave boundaries of linear plumbings: Preliminaries on plumbings and symplectic toric geometry

 Associated to a (general) plumbing graph $\Gamma$ with $n$ vertices there is an $n\times n$ intersection matrix defined by $Q_\Gamma=[a_{ij}]$ such that \begin{itemize} \item $a_{ii}=s_i$ for every $1\leq i\leq n$; \item $a_{ij}=0$ if there is no edge between the vertices $i$ and $j$ and $i\neq j$; \item $a_{ij}=\pm 1$ if there is an edge between the vertices $i$ and $j$, $ i \neq j$, with an orientation $\pm$ assigned. \end{itemize}

-A plumbing graph is linear if it is connected, and all vertices have valency $1$ or $2$.
-There are exactly two vertices of valency 1, which are the called end-vertices.
+A plumbing graph is linear if it is connected, it has exactly two vertices of valency 1 and all remaining vertices of valency 2.
+The two vertices of valency 1, are called end-vertices.
 Such a graph is of the form:

 Note, we have ommitted the label $g_i$ since we have assumed $g_i=0$, and we choose to order the indices of the vertices such that consecutive indices correspond to adjacent vertices in the graph.

 For a linear plumbing graph, we have